 And you know what?
 These kinds of cuts belong in hair shows, not real life.
 They’re nigh on impossible for regular people to style.
 I mean, think about it: have you ever seen a celeb wearing something like this?
-(This is one reason I ALWAYS, ALWAYS recommend reading Us Weekly before you visit your hairdresser to get a sense of the cuts, and colours, that work in real life.
-Those paparazzi pics DO have a useful purpose.)
+(This is one reason I always, ALWAYS recommend reading Us Weekly—or a similar celebrity tabloid—before you visit your hairdresser to get a sense of the cuts and colours that work in real life.
+Those paparazzi pics do have a useful purpose.)

 So someone needs to strip this guy of his license, no?

-And yet, as I’ve bitched about in this post, so very many hairdressers want to layer the shiz out of straight hair.
-I’ve edited down Jemima’s story above, but one of the other things she mentioned in her original comment was that cutting straight hair actually requires MORE skill and handiwork than doing curly hair, because the lines are always visible instead of obscured by the curls.
+And yet, as I’ve bitched about before, so very many hairdressers want to layer the shiz out of straight hair.
+One of the other things Jemima mentioned to me was that cutting straight hair actually requires more skill and handiwork than doing curly hair, because the lines are always visible instead of obscured by the curls.
+Good point.
 And as much as I love my products and tools, who wants a cut that requires you to bust out the texturizing gel, volumizing mousse, hairspray, hairdryer, velcro rollers and curling iron every single time you wash it?

 First, the bad news.
-As the layers grow out, unfortunately, it’s going to take more work in the short-term—both in terms of styling AND waiting for the layers to catch up to the ends (hair grows about six inches a year).
+As the layers grow out, unfortunately, it’s going to take more styling work in the short-term.
+Waiting for the layers to catch up to the ends will take a while, since hair only grows about six inches a year.